The scalar $T1$ theorem for pairs of doubling measures fails for Riesz transforms when p not 2: Preliminaries

-For Theorem \ref{thm:new_testing_thm_Lp} and the lemmas building up towards its proof in Section \ref{section:positive_result}, we will allow the constant implicit in $\lesssim$ to depend on $p$, the dimension $n$ the doubling constants of the measures in question, and the Calder\'on-Zygmund size and smoothness constants for the operator $T$.
+For Theorem \ref{thm:new_testing_thm_Lp} and related arguments in Section \ref{section:positive_result}, we allow the constants implicit in $\lesssim$ to depend on $p$, the dimension $n$, the doubling constants of the measures, and the Calder\'on-Zygmund data for the operator.

-As for Theorem \ref{thm:counter_example}, and the sections dedicated towards its proof (i.e. Section \ref{section:KaTr} and beyond), the constant implicit in $\lesssim$ will only depend on $p$, as the measures constructed can be chosen to have bounded doubling constant, the dimension $n=2$, and the operator $T = R_2$ is fixed.
+As for Theorem \ref{thm:counter_example}, and Sections \ref{section:KaTr} and beyond, which are dedicated towards its proof, the constant implicit in $\lesssim$ only depends on $p$, since here we fix the dimension $n=2$, the operator $T = R_2$, and the measures will have bounded doubling constant.